slyedoc/bevy_physics_weekend/README.md

 The aims to provide a simple bevy physics plugin that's completely native to bevy.

-This will never be as feature rich as rapier.
+This will never be as feature rich as rapier and likely slower.